uhh-lt/kaldi-tuda-de/README.md

 ## Building the acoustic models

-After you have fulfilled the prerequisites, edit cmd.sh in the s5/ directory of this distribution to adjust for the number of processors you have locally (change nJobs and nDecodeJobs accordingly).
+After you have installed the prerequisites, edit cmd.sh in the s5/ directory of this distribution to adjust for the number of processors you have locally (change nJobs and nDecodeJobs accordingly).
 You could probably also uncomment the cluster configuration and run the scripts on a cluster, but this is untested and may require some tinkering to get it running.

 Then, simply run ./run.sh in s5/ to build the acoustic and language models.
 The script will ask you where to place larger files (feature vectors and KALDI models) and automatically build appropriate symlinks.
 [Kaldi_lm](http://www.danielpovey.com/files/kaldi/kaldi_lm.tar.gz) is automatically downloaded and compiled if it is not found on your system and standard Kneser-Ney is used for a 3-gram LM.